What is rational emotive therapy?

 Imagine you’ve texted someone you’ve been dating for a month.
 You see they’ve read the message, but several hours pass with no reply.
 By the next day, they still haven’t replied.
-You might start to think that they’re ignoring you because they don’t want to see you.

 Here’s how this example illustrates the core principles — called the ABCs — of REBT:

 - A refers to the (a)ctivating event or situation that triggers a negative reaction or response.
 In this example, the A is the lack of reply.

 - B refers to the (b)eliefs or irrational thoughts you might have about an event or situation.
 The B in the example is the belief that they don’t want to see you anymore or that you’ve done something wrong and that you will be alone for the rest of your life.

 - C refers to the (c)onsequences, often the distressing emotions, that result from the irrational thoughts or beliefs.
 In this example, that might include feelings of worthlessness or not being good enough.

 In this scenario, REBT would focus on helping you to reframe how you think about why the person didn’t respond.
 Maybe they were busy or simply forgot to respond.
 Or maybe they aren’t interested in meeting you again; if so, that doesn’t mean there’s something wrong with you or that you will spend the rest of your life alone.